superkisa/obsidian/NLP/01. BoW, TF-iDF/QA.md

 	- preserves more information
 	- but vocabulary size will increase
 	- =>can only keep meaningful n-gramms (collocations)

+**6. When do we use BoW?**
+- The Bag of Words (BoW) model is used in scenarios where the order of words is not important, and only the occurrence and frequency of words matter.
+Common applications include text classification (spam, sentiment, categorization), information retrieval, document clustering, keyword extraction, topic modeling, text summarization, spell checking, and named entity recognition.
+BoW simplifies text into a vector of word frequencies, making it useful for various text analysis tasks.
 ### TF-IDF:

 **4. Question: What does TF-IDF stand for, and how is it calculated?**